manuelmhtr/software-development/development/git-flow-v2.md

 git merge dev
 ```

-This, will join `main` and `dev` in the same commit.
+This, will join `main` and `staging` in the same commit.
 No need to use `--no-ff` option.

 ## Rebasing

-Let's say you need to update the branch `task-1` with the latest changes from `dev`.
+Let's say you need to update the branch `task-1` with the latest changes from `staging`.
 It looks like:

 ```mermaid
 %%{init: { 'gitGraph': { 'mainBranchName': 'dev' } } }%%